Vietnamese Sandwich – Banh Mi

 5. The rise of Vietnamese Sandwich

 Is it surprised?
 For over a decade, we have been proud of Pho which is on every magazine and travel guide.
 Pho is a symbol of Vietnamese cuisine, Pho is a must when tourists come to Vietnam.
-But things has been changed for the last 2 years when all foreigners talk about Vietnamese food is Bánh Mì.
+But things have been changed for the last 2 years when all foreigners talk about Vietnamese food is Bánh Mì.
 It has attracted thousands of fans like never before.
-It is hot topics on newspapers, magazines, travel guides, websites.
-Iamfoodblog – a famous food blogger has written: “I think Bánh Mì, or Vietnamese Sandwiches might be my favorite sandwich.
-Bánh Mì is praised in foreign press.
+It is hot topics in newspapers, magazines, travel guides, websites.
+Iamfoodblog – a famous food blogger has written: “I think Bánh Mì or Vietnamese Sandwiches might be my favorite sandwich.
+Bánh Mì is praised by international presses.
 Richard Johnson has written a story in Guardian’s travel section, in which he made a list of the best street foods around the world and Vietnam’s Bánh Mì is placed second.

 In England, America and other countries, hundreds of Bánh Mì restaurants have been opened.
 Their names are very Vietnamese: Bun mee, Banh mi My Tho, Kêu, Banh Mi Bay, Banhmi11.

 Ô Bánh Mì – a famous trademark of Bánh Mì in Malaysia has become a boom.
 Vietnamese at Ô Bánh Mì is a favorite food of Malaysian.
 There is a Bánh Mì mobile stall which is well-known in Thailand.
 Yum Brands, which owns KFC and Pizza Hut opened a Vietnamese Bread restaurant in Texas and named it Banh Shop.

 The famous Bánh Mì mobile stall in Bangkok, Thailand